All you need to know about the didelphic uterus

 What is a didelphic uterus?

-Before focusing on the case of thedidelphic uterus, let's recall a few general notions about theuterus.
+Before focusing on the case of the didelphicuterus, let's recall a few general notions about theuterus.
 The uterus is a hollow muscular organ of the female reproductive system.
 Located between the rectum and the bladder, it receives the fertilized egg, protects it throughout gestation and expels it when it reaches maturity.

 However, some patients suffer from a matrix malformation.
-In 5% of cases, this sis a didelphys uterus.
+In 5% of cases, this is a didelphys uterus.
 This congenital anomaly, also known as "double uterus" or "uterine didelphia",results in the presence of two independent uterine cavities in affected women.

-2. Didelphe unicervical (one vagina, one cervix and two uterine cavities).
+2. Didelphe unicervical(one vagina, one cervix and two uterine cavities).

-What causes didelphic uterus malformations?
+What causes didelphe uterus malformation?

 Theuterus is formed duringorganogenesis, from the 7th week of pregnancy.
 The womb of a female baby normally develops in three stages: